Remarks on partition functions of topological string theory on generalized conifolds: Abstract

 \section{Abstract}

-The notion of topological vertex and the construction of topological string partition functions on local toric Calabi-Yau 3-folds are reviewed.
-Implications of an explicit formula of partition functions for the generalized conifolds are considered.
+The method of topological vertex for topological string theory on toric Calabi-Yau 3-folds is reviewed.
+Implications of an explicit formula of partition functions in the ``on-strip'' case, typically the generalized conifolds, are considered.
 Generating functions of part of the partition functions are shown to be tau functions of the KP hierarchy.
 The associated Baker-Akhiezer functions play the role of wave functions, and satisfy $q$-difference equations.
 These $q$-difference equations represent the quantum mirror curves conjectured by Gukov and Su{\l}kowski.

 \begin{flushleft} Mathematics Subject Classification 2010:\; 05E05, 37K10, 81T30\\ Key words:\; string theory, partition function, topological vertex, generalized conifold, mirror curve, Schur function, integrable hierarchy \end{flushleft}